tesseractush/GRIP-tsf/README.md

 # GRIP-tsf
-The Sparks Foundation Data Science and Business Analytics Tasks
+The Sparks Foundation
+Data Science and Business Analytics Internship